V4C38/spectacles-reachy-mini/README.md

 This implementation is fairly straight forward and computes a look_at pose which is continuously updated at 30 Hz.
 A target scene object is provided as a reference.
 This target object has an `InteractableManipulation` so the user can directly control the robot gaze.

 *A good starting point to modifying this project would be to set the lookat target programmatically!*

 #### Assistant Mode
 <img src="Assets/rm_assistant_mode.png" alt="Assistant Mode">

-Using [ChatGPT](https://developers.snap.com/lens-studio/features/remote-apis/chatgpt-api), the robot is controlled via tools exposed to the agent.
+An `AssistantConversation` is established (you can think of it as a chat in [ChatGPT within the Lens](https://developers.snap.com/lens-studio/features/remote-apis/chatgpt-api)), the robot is controlled via tools exposed to the agent in `LLMService.ts`.
+By having access to the camera and depth data of the spectacles as well as it´s own position in the shared 3D space, Reachy can reason surprisingly well about spatial relationships between objects, itself and the user.

+Try asking things like "What is the object to my left", "Look at the Teapot" or "Turn around".
+Take a look at the `systemPrompt` field in `LLMService.ts` to find out more.

 An internal state machine determines animation states and what tools can be called:

 | State | Behavior |
 |---|---|